CCR (left to right): John Fogerty, Doug Clifford, Tom Fogerty, Stu Cook.

 - Three Chords and the Truth: Most of their songs have just three chords.
 "Fortunate Son" has four, while "Feelin' Blue" simply alternates between D and D7.

 - Urban Legend: "Fortunate Son" is often claimed to be about a modern figure whose father was a Vietnam-era politician, such as Al Gore or George W. Bush.
-Fogerty himself stated that the song was inspired by Richard Nixon and his son-in-law David Eisenhower.
+Fogerty himself stated that the song was inspired by David Eisenhower, who was both the son-in-law of Richard Nixon and the grandson of Dwight D. Eisenhower.

-- We Used To Be Friends: CCR's breakup was one of the more acrimonious in rock history.
+- We Used to Be Friends: CCR's breakup was one of the more acrimonious in rock history.
 Tom Fogerty still hadn't patched things up with his bandmates at the time of his AIDS-related death in 1990, and three years later John Fogerty refused to perform with Cook and Clifford at the group's RnR HOF induction ceremony.
+John actually tried to use a completely different band for the performance without telling anyone, and when Stu, Doug and their families found out, they all stormed out in anger.

 - Evidently the rift between John and Stu/Doug still exists to this day.